Who We Are

 Jamie Shanley is the Child Care Administrator at LEARN Child Care Center.
 She oversees all operations of the center.
 Jamie has worked with children for as long as she can remember in various capacities, including elementary schools, after school and summer recreational programs.
 She previously worked for Tlingit & Haida’s Head Start as a Lead Teacher.
 While in this position she helped develop the mentor/coaching program which helped train and develop teaching staff.
 Most recently she opened and operated her own licensed home child care program, Taku Tots Preschool.

 Jamie completed her undergrad studies at Western Oregon University where she earned a Bachelor of Science in Early Childhood/Elementary Education with a double minor in Dance and History.
-She recently completed her graduate program through Pacific Oaks College and earned a Master of Arts in Early Childhood Development.
-She also currently serves as the Secretary on the Board of Director’s for the Southeast Alaska Association for the Education of Young Children.
+She completed a graduate program through Pacific Oaks College and earned a Master of Arts in Early Childhood Development.
+She also currently serves on the Board of Director’s for the Southeast Alaska Association for the Education of Young Children (AEYC).

 Jamie is Aleut and Irish, born and raised in Kodiak, Alaska.
 Her maternal family originally comes from Chignik Bay and paternal from upstate New York.
-She has been living in Juneau for the past nine years, with her husband, Patrick and young daughter, Noelle.
+She has been living in Juneau for the past nine years, with her husband, Patrick, daughter Noelle and son Beau.
 Becoming a parent changed her perspective on child care and helped her understand what parents really want and need when it comes to caring for our most important people.
-Jamie enjoys dancing and currently teaches ballet to all ages at Fusion Dance Company while also taking classes weekly.
+Jamie enjoys dancing and currently teaches ballet to adults at Juneau Dance Theatre.
 Dance has been, and always will be, a big part of Jamie’s life and she likes to incorporate that passion into her work with children.

 She is excited about this step in her career and to be a part in orchestrating a high-quality child care program in Juneau.